The Beginner's Guide to Determining Your Enneagram Type

 • Core Fear: Conflict, tension, or disconnection.

-Examine the Connecting Lines on the Enneagram
+The Connecting Lines on the Enneagram

 Path of Integration (Growth): This is the direction we move when growing, feeling secure, or operating out of our higher selves.
 We take on some of the positive traits of another type.
 For example, when a Type Eight (The Challenger) is moving toward growth, they take on some of the positive characteristics of a Type Two (The Helper), becoming more open-hearted and caring.